Toner Cartridge Recycling: Tips On What To Do With Your Empty Printer Cartridges 🖨️

-Unsurprisingly, much like other materials, making new cartridges from raw materials uses up a lot of natural resources and emits around 4.8kg of Carbon Dioxide, the most potent greenhouse gas, per cartridge.
+Unsurprisingly, much like other materials, making new cartridges from raw materials uses up many natural resources and emits around 4.8kg of Carbon Dioxide, the most potent greenhouse gas, per cartridge.
 But, this only includes the cartridge itself.
-It does not take into account the toner that inside.
+It does not take into account the toner that is inside.

 We can only hope to lessen – or better yet remove – carbon emissions by recycling toner cartridges.